© 2025 All Rights reserved WUSF

 Blaise Ingolia at a news conference in Manatee County

-State officials are continuing their push to reduce or eliminate property taxes by highlighting what they call wasteful spending.
+State officials are continuing their push to reduce or eliminate property taxes by highlighting what they call "wasteful spending."

 "In just five years, the local general fund budget has increased $269 million," he said.
-"That is an increase in their budget in just five years of 69%.
-The largest we have seen so far as we're doing these calculations."
+"That is an increase in their budget in just five years of 69%."

-They claim to have found over $1 billion dollars in “wasteful, excessive spending” in their current budgets.
+Ingoglia said the DOGE audits have found over $1 billion dollars in “wasteful, excessive spending” in their current budgets.

 "That is $1 billion that belong in the hands of you, the taxpayers, and not in the hands of government," Ingoglia said.
 "That is $1 billion of property tax cuts they could have given you this year and could have easily done that in our opinion with zero cuts to services."